ocaml/ocaml.org/data/planet/mirage/mirageos-110-the-eat-your-own-dogfood-release.md

 <p>All of Dave's hacking on Xen device drivers is showcased in this <a href="https://mirage.io/docs/xen-synthesize-virtual-disk">xen-disk wiki post</a> that
 explains how you can synthesize your own virtual disk backends using MirageOS.
 Xen uses a <a href="https://www.usenix.org/legacy/event/usenix05/tech/general/full_papers/short_papers/warfield/warfield.pdf">split device</a> model, and now MirageOS lets us build <em>backend</em> device drivers that service VMs as well as the frontends!</p>
-<p>Last, but not least, <a href="http://gazagnaire.org">Thomas Gazagnaire</a> has been building a brand new storage system for MirageOS guests that uses git-style branches under the hood to help coordinate clusters of unikernels.
+<p>Last, but not least, <a href="http://gazagnaire.org - [1 Client error: Timeout was reached]">Thomas Gazagnaire</a> has been building a brand new storage system for MirageOS guests that uses git-style branches under the hood to help coordinate clusters of unikernels.
 We'll talk about how this works in a future update, but there are some cool libraries and prototypes available on OPAM for the curious.</p>
 <ul>
 <li><a href="https://github.com/samoht/ocaml-lazy-trie/">lazy-trie</a> is a lazy version of the Trie data structure, useful for exposing Git graphs.
 </li>